-We saw in our last post that mankind had corrupted the worship of the Creator Prajapati into worshiping stars and planets.
-Because of this Prajapati scattered the descendants of the three sons of Manu/Noah (who had survived the flood) by separating their languages.
+We saw that mankind had corrupted the worship of the Creator Prajapati into worshiping stars and planets.
+Because of this Prajapati scattered the descendants of the three sons of Manu/Noah by confusing their languages.
 This is why there are the many nations separated by language today.
-Echoes of mankind’s common past can be seen in the 7-day calendars used throughout the world today and in the diverse memories of that great flood.
+Echoes of mankind’s common past can be seen in the 7-day calendars used throughout the world today and in the different memories of that great flood.

-So Prajapati made a plan.
-This plan was not something that you and I would expect because it would seem (to us) far too small and insignificant to change things.
+But Prajapati/God had a plan.
+This plan was not something that you and I would expect because it would seem (to us) far too small and insignificant.
 But this was the plan that He chose.
 This plan involved calling a man and his family around 2000 BC (ie 4000 years ago) and promising to bless him and his descendants if he chose to receive the blessing.
-Here is how the the Bible gives the account.
+Here is how the the Bible recounts it.

 The Promise to Abraham